malwake-git/ECE570-Implementation-Paper/README.md

 * Removed all unwanted warnings

 ### Environment:
-The current code works on the following tools' versions
+The current code works on the following versions:
 ```
 Python 3.6.0 & above
 Tensorflow 2.x.x